steven260/Spring2020IT1025/Lab6/readme.md

  # Career Exploration

  * Tri-C College Central: Take some time to explore the resources and report your findings.
+Upload CollegeCentral screenshot of listings.

  * Go to: Bureau of Labor Statistics and continue exploring careers in IT (or your area of interest.)
   Report your findings including job title, salary and projected growth.